-- Non-clinical researcher: someone who has between 5-10 years post-doctoral experience. - Clinical researcher: someone who has 0-5 years post-doctoral experience. - Experienced Early Career Researchers may include their salary within the application budget (if it's not already covered through other means such as core institutional funds or fellowship funding).
+- Non-clinical researcher: someone who has between 5-10 years post-doctoral experience. - Clinical researcher: someone who has 0-5 years post-doctoral experience.
+Clinical Experienced Early Career Researchers must have completed their PhD by the time the grant will commence. - Experienced Early Career Researchers may include their salary within the application budget (if it's not already covered through other means such as core institutional funds or fellowship funding).
 In this instance, they must truly be leading the research and spending a minimum of 80% FTE on the project.
 A detailed justification must be provided explaining how this salary support, and the research funding applied for, will support the individual in their career progression by achieving independence by the end of the project.
 If the individual secures a tenured position or fellowship funding then we expect their salary to be removed from the grant. - Projects can include a period of research outside the UK where there is a Co-Applicant or Collaborator based overseas.
-However, research must be conducted predominantly in the UK and we will not make any direct payments to non-UK institutions or pay invoices in any currency other than British pounds (GBP). - Funds requested in your proposal must be in accordance with our Finance Guidance.
+However, research must be conducted predominantly in the UK and we will not make any direct payments to non-UK institutions or pay invoices in any currency other than British pounds (GBP). - Funds requested in your proposal must be in accordance with our Finance Guidance. - Grants will only be awarded to institutions that have official policies in place covering anti-bullying and scientific integrity.